HackZy01/LazyCow/README.md

 ## The end goal
 <img src="https://user-images.githubusercontent.com/77678316/228371794-ff31c42e-5629-4af2-bec6-fa2fd79b5f7f.png" height="400"/>

+## Disclaimer
+This is an alpha release, I don't own an iPhone 14 Pro, so I am unable to test it at this moment, I am not responsible for any damage or harm done to your device

 ## Troubleshoot
 The app now have a Troubleshoot section to restore the plist file, but if you want you can also use [this shortcut](https://routinehub.co/shortcut/4920/)